sebegerritsen/skirow-ble-mqtt/README.md

 # SkiRow BLE to MQTT Bridge

-ESP32-based bridge that connects SkiRow (and other FTMS-compatible) rowing machines to Home Assistant via MQTT.
+ESP32-based bridge that connects Ski-Row (and other FTMS-compatible) rowing machines to Home Assistant via MQTT.
 Built this out of annoyance that there are very few apps that work with Ski-Row devices (mine is the Ski-Row Air from Energyfit).
 I have built this with a Lora32 (with a tiny screen). but will likely work with any other ESP32 device.

 ## Features